nzjc/nzjc.github.io/_posts/2020-06-29-changing-mtu-in-eve-ng-allowing-jumbo-frames.md

 * * *

-Note &#8211; this is not a permanent fix &#8211; it will last only as long as the virtual interfaces (or a server reboot) &#8211; and you need to do it for every link that is created.
-Perhaps it&#8217;s something to submit as a feature request to the EVE-NG team &#8211; but for now this will let us live in jumbo-harmony.
-Network links are ephemeral in EVE-NG, so statically setting this with a config file isn&#8217;t a great solution &#8211; but on the other hand we don&#8217;t drop our labs all that often &#8211; do we?
+Note - this is not a permanent fix - it will last only as long as the virtual interfaces (or a server reboot) - and you need to do it for every link that is created.
+Perhaps it's something to submit as a feature request to the EVE-NG team - but for now this will let us live in jumbo-harmony.
+Network links are ephemeral in EVE-NG, so statically setting this with a config file isn't a great solution - but on the other hand we don't drop our labs all that often - do we?

 &nbsp;